 - Allowable payload: the extra weight your vehicle can carry, found by subtracting your cargo weight from the GVWR

 Not all hope is completely lost for hauling heavier loads.
 If you own a vehicle with a high towing capacity, you may have some options with the hitch and weight distribution.
 As long as the desired payload doesn't exceed the GVWR, a fifth wheel hitch or gooseneck hitch can improve your hitch load limit.
 The hitch load rating is the amount of weight that the trailer hitch allows.
 Weight distribution systems can also shift the weight from the front of the hitch and the back of the towing vehicle to all the vehicle and trailer axles [source: etrailer].
 Remember, this doesn't increase the vehicle's towing capacity; this only relates to the towing equipment that must still comply with the vehicle's towing capacity.

 Just remember to stay within your car or truck's GVWR, whatever hitch or weight distribution modifications you decide to make.
 Exceeding your towing capacity is a dangerous gamble because it reduces your braking and steering control.
 Push the limit too far, and you could end up calling a tow truck to take away your totaled car and trailer.

-To find the answers to more of your towing questions, head on to the links on the next page.
+To find the answers to more of your towing questions, head on over to the links that follow.

 Originally Published: Nov 18, 2008